Priyash-Das/Basic-Node.js-MySQL-based-user-management-system/README.md

-# Basic Node.js + MySQL based user management system
+# Basic Node with MySQL

 A Node.js + MySQL based user management system with CRUD functionality, using EJS, and fake user generation via Faker.js.